 Modern (1900s-1960s) American and European prints and drawings.
-Among the highlights are: a photograph by Ansel Adams, lithographs by Marc Chagall and Joan Miró, an etching by Stanley William Hayter, a lithograph by Henry Moore, a linocut by Henri Matisse, a serigraph by Allen Jones, an etching by Käthe Köllwitz, and lithographs by Le Corbusier and Pablo Picasso, and a series of color woodcut engravings by Salvador Dalí.
+Among the highlights: a photograph by Ansel Adams, lithographs by Marc Chagall and Joan Miró, an etching by Stanley William Hayter and Pablo Picasso, a lithograph by Henry Moore, a linocut by Henri Matisse, a serigraph by Allen Jones, etchings by Käthe Köllwitz, and lithographs by Le Corbusier and Pablo Picasso, and a series of color woodcut engravings by Salvador Dalí.

 WPA Paintings.
 Although on permanent loan, these paintings were the start of SUNY Cortland's collection when the federal government under the Works Progress Administration loaned them to the State Normal and Training School (SUNY Cortland's predecessor) in 1937.

-Book Multiples, 1960s to 1980s, including books by Alice Aycock, Carl Andre, John Baldessari, Mel Bochner, Jenny Holzer and Ed Ruscha.
+Book Multiples, the 1960s to 1980s, including books by Alice Aycock, Carl Andre, John Baldessari, Mel Bochner, Jenny Holzer, and Ed Ruscha.

 Contemporary American Prints and Drawings.
 Among the highlights are large lithographs by Lee Bontecou, Leon Golub, Michael Heizer, John Newman, Judy Pfaff and Richard Serra from workshops such as Tyler Graphics and Gemini.